Monitoring water quality in Darwin Harbour and the Van Diemen Gulf using remote sensing

 Dr David Blondeau-Patissier

-- Satellite oceanography using Envisat and Sentinels satellite missions (European Space Agency)
+- Satellite oceanography using the Envisat and Sentinels satellite missions (European Space Agency)

 - Water quality monitoring and marine optics

 David joined RIEL early 2012 as a NAMRA post-doctoral research fellow (March 2012- March 2015), working on the monitoring of water quality and phytoplankton blooms in Darwin Harbour and the Van Diemen Gulf using ocean colour satellite data and marine optics.
-Retaining an Honorary Research position with RIEL, David is now with the CSIRO Oceans and Atmosphere flagship remote sensing team (Dutton Park, Brisbane).
+Retaining an Honorary Research position with RIEL, David is now with the CSIRO Oceans and Atmosphere flagship Aquatic Remote Sensing team (Dutton Park, Brisbane).

 Current projects include: